Jun 14, 2022

 Among Black Americans, Juneteenth has long been a day of joy and celebration, — yet the holiday was largely unknown outside our community.
 Now that has changed.

-American children will learn about this day in history books and classrooms.
-They will learn about the role of Juneteenth in our country’s history of pain, oppression, freedom, hope and renewal.
-Naming this day a federal holiday is a small step, but an important reminder that change can happen.
+American children have begun to learn about this day in history books and classrooms.
+They are learning about the role of Juneteenth in our country’s history of pain, oppression, freedom, hope and renewal.
+Naming this day a federal holiday was a small step, but an important reminder that change can happen.
 The first Juneteenth marked the beginning of a journey toward equality and justice, a hard and essential journey that continues today.

 Juneteenth is a day for all Americans to focus on our communities and our families, to reflect, and to look for ways to promote racial and social justice in our daily lives.
 We can look for ways to right the small injustices that occur around us every day.
 But we must also keep fighting for systemic change, an end to structural racism and inequality in our country.
 We must seek to create a more perfect union, a union, for example, where racial and social justice prevail in our legal and judicial systems.

 Who has been hit the hardest?
-Our neighbors who live in crowded conditions, who had to report to work through the darkest days of the pandemic, and who even now struggle to find time to get vaccinated.
+Our neighbors who live in crowded conditions, who had to report to work through the darkest days of the pandemic, and who even now may struggle to access vaccines due to a lack of time, transportation or information.
 Many are people of color.

-The high infection rates among Black communities and low vaccination rates make it imperative that we examine our health care system’s framework of access, equity, and social determinants of health – the economic and social conditions that affect one’s well-being.
+The disparities make it imperative that we continue to scrutinize our health care system’s framework of access, equity, and social determinants of health – the economic and social conditions that affect one’s well-being.

 Health equity, as defined by the physician and groundbreaking epidemiology researcher Dr. Camara P. Jones, is assurance of the conditions for optimal health for all people.
 Achieving health equity requires valuing all individuals and populations equally, recognizing and rectifying historical injustices, and providing resources according to need.